 As an herbivore, it would have feasted on the plentiful vegetation of its time.

-It was a sizable creature, with estimates placing its length at around 14 feet and its weight at approximately 1.7 tons.
+Estimates place its length at around 14 feet and its weight at approximately 1.7 US tons.

 The first discovery was made in Texas, USA.
 Later finds have also been made in the same region, as well as in Mexico.